 Twitter (TWTR) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the short messaging service had gained 6.4% over the past month.
-This has outpaced the Computer and Technology sector's gain of 3.47% and the S&P 500's gain of 2.99% in that time.
+Coming into today, shares of the short messaging service had gained 2.25% in the past month.
+In that same time, the Computer and Technology sector gained 4.15%, while the S&P 500 gained 4.17%.

-TWTR will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from TWTR as it approaches its next earnings release.
 In that report, analysts expect TWTR to post earnings of $0.20 per share.
 This would mark a year-over-year decline of 4.76%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $876.26 million, up 15.58% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $876.26 million, up 15.58% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for TWTR.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-TWTR is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+TWTR is currently a Zacks Rank #3 (Hold).

 Click to get this free report